-- Neurological exam.
-This may include checking your tendon reflexes, your muscle strength and tone, your ability to feel certain sensations, and your posture and coordination.
+- Neurological examination.
+Your doctor may check your tendon reflexes, your muscle strength and tone, your ability to feel certain sensations, and your posture and coordination.

-- Physical exam.
-Your doctor will likely do a complete physical exam.
+- Physical examination.
+Your doctor will likely conduct a physical examination.

 Your doctor may order tests, including:

 - Blood tests.
-These measure various levels, such as vitamin and blood sugar levels; and bodily functions, such as thyroid, liver and kidney.
+You may have blood tests to measure vitamin and blood sugar levels.
+Blood tests may also check bodily functions, such as thyroid, liver and kidney function.

 - Imaging tests.
-Your doctor may request a CT scan or MRI to look for herniated disks, tumors or other abnormalities.
+Your doctor may request imaging tests, such as a computerized tomography scan or magnetic resonance imaging, to look for herniated disks, tumors or other abnormalities.

 - Nerve biopsy.
-Your doctor may recommend this procedure to try to determine what's damaging your nerves.
-A small portion of a nerve is removed and examined for abnormalities.
+Your doctor may recommend this procedure to try to determine what's damaged your nerves.
+In a nerve biopsy, a doctor removes a small portion of a nerve and examines it for abnormalities.

 - Skin biopsy.
 You sometimes may have a skin biopsy, in which your doctor removes a small portion of skin to examine the nerve endings for signs of abnormalities.